tbm00/Command64/README.md

 # -------------------------------------------------------------------------------------- #
 # itemCommandEntries get ran by the console when a player
-# (with the correct permission) uses a custom item.
+# (whose usePerm==userPermVaue) uses a custom item.
 # ---------
 # <player> == player who used the item
-# <argument> == string included as running command's argument
 # -------------------------------------------------------------------------------------- #
 itemCommandEntries:
   enabled: false